tianshang486/mysql/intl.en-US/FAQs/How to connect__cannot connect/How do I locate the IP address connected to an RDS for SQL Server instance?.md

     ```

-4. Delete the IP address 0.0.0.0/0 that you added to the whitelist in Step **1**, and add the real outbound IP address of your computer to the whitelist.
+4. Delete the IP address 0.0.0.0/0 that you added to the IP address whitelist in Step **1**, and add the real outbound IP address of your computer to the IP address whitelist.

 ## Obtain all IP addresses that are connected to an RDS instance {#section_vsk_1ym_1gb .section}